lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 export default config;
 ```

-We will use a script in Hardhat to deploy our LSP1 Forwarder contract.
+We will use a Hardhat script to deploy our LSP1 Forwarder contract.
 We will use our main controller address by exporting its private key from the UP Browser Extension.
 Create the following `.env` file and add the main controller private key exported from the 🆙 Browser Extension:

 ```txt title=".env"
 PRIVATE_KEY=""